Kanomble/celery_blast/README.md

 cd ../edirect && sh ./setup.sh
 #answer with y
 ````
+The web container will automatically try to restart if the startup fails, unless it is stopped manually (e.g. with Docker Desktop).
 ## TODO
 - [ ] blastn one way searches can't display query sequence informations received by biopython, biopython uses the protein db per default which causes errors if gene ids are provided
 - [X] use a config file for all configuration options, e.g. the panoptes - settings.py